-The Bundestag on Friday passed two laws to regulate immigration from non-EU countries into Germany.
+The Federal Parliament has passed two laws to regulate immigration from non-EU countries into Germany.
 One of the laws provides more opportunities for people to come to Germany to work and receive training while another amends the regulations affecting asylum-seekers.

-In a major step to modernise and liberalise its immigration system, the German parliament passed into law a bill submitted by the Chancellor Angela Merkel-led coalition government on Friday.
+In a major step to modernise and liberalise its immigration system, the German parliament (Bundestag) passed into law a bill submitted by the Chancellor Angela Merkel-led coalition government on Friday, 7 June.
 The Foreigners Employment Promotion Act (Ausländerbeschäftigungsförderungsgesetz) facilitates the access of skilled foreign workers from non-EU countries to the German job market.

 The previously applicable restriction of such labour immigration to the so-called shortage occupations has now been abrogated.
 In addition, the employer no longer has to prove that they have not found a German or an EU citizen who could do the job.